lapinek/java-rcs-developer/README.developing-scripted-connectors.Part 2.md

 To build a functional query definition, you need to follow conventions described in [Define and call data queries](https://backstage.forgerock.com/docs/idcloud-idm/latest/objects-guide/queries.html) and CREST
 [Query](https://backstage.forgerock.com/docs/idm/7.3/crest/crest-query.html) docs.

-> Both documents describe generic IDM search operations; not everything described there can be used within ICF search scripts.
+> Both documents describe generic IDM search operations; not everything described there can be used within RCS search scripts.
 >
-> For example, you might come across references to `_queryExpression` argument, which behaves similarly to `queryFilter` on a connector server, but `_queryExpression` is not officially supported in ICF context.
+> For example, you might come across references to `_queryExpression` argument, which might behave similarly to `queryFilter` on RCS, but `_queryExpression` is not officially supported in RCS context.

 Correctly built and accepted by IDM's APIs query definition will be used to populate the `filter` and the `query` bindings with the passed in search criteria: